julep-ai/julep/CONTRIBUTING.md

 ### Relationships Between Components

-The `agents-api` serves as the central component, interacting with most other services:
+The `agents-api` serves as the central component, interacting with various other services:
-- It uses `typespec` definitions for API contracts.
+- It uses `typespec` definitions for API contracts
-- Communicates with `integrations-service` for external tool interactions.
+- Communicates with `integrations-service` for external tool interactions
-- Utilizes `embedding-service` for text processing.
+- Utilizes `embedding-service` for text processing
-- Stores data in `memory-store`.
+- Stores data in `memory-store`
-- Interacts with language models through `llm-proxy`.
+- Interacts with language models through `llm-proxy`
-- Uses `scheduler` for task management.
+- Uses `scheduler` for task management
-- All API requests pass through the `gateway`.
+- All API requests pass through the `gateway`
-- `monitoring` observes the entire system.
+- `monitoring` observes the entire system

 ## Understanding the Codebase